Topology-Aware Active Learning on Graphs: Numerical Experiments

+The standard hypergraph approach, which applies full Laplacian powers over the entire graph, achieves the highest overall accuracy.
+This confirms the theoretical benefits of rich multiscale regularization when computational cost is not a limiting factor.
 Our proposed method, AL Local Rewiring, consistently ranks second and yields substantial improvements - typically 5–10\% over classical Laplace learning.
 These gains are consistent across all datasets and especially pronounced in the early rounds of active learning, where label scarcity hampers traditional methods.
 This demonstrates the effectiveness of localizing higher-order regularization around informative nodes.
 In contrast, the Random Local Rewiring control performs nearly identically to Laplace learning.
 This suggests that simply adding higher-order smoothing is not sufficient - targeted application around informative nodes is crucial.

-In terms of efficiency, AL Local Rewiring matches the runtime of Laplace learning while avoiding the substantial overhead of the ``full'' hypergraph method, which is approximately 10× slower in our experiments.
+In terms of efficiency, AL Local Rewiring matches the runtime of Laplace learning while avoiding the substantial overhead of the ``full'' hypergraph method, which is approximately ten times slower in our experiments.
 AL Local Rewiring therefore captures most of the performance benefits of full multiscale regularization at a fraction of the computational cost.
+Overall, our proposed strategy strikes the best balance of accuracy and efficiency by only computing and storing the higher order terms at active learning acquisitions.
 These results support the use of AL Local Rewiring as a scalable alternative to full multiscale regularization, particularly in real-world settings where efficiency is critical.